microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityCaseEdiscoveryCase.md

     - `[LastModifiedDateTime <DateTime?>]`:
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.

-SEARCHES <IMicrosoftGraphSecurityEdiscoverySearch[]>: Returns a list of eDiscoverySearch objects associated with this case.
+SEARCHES <IMicrosoftGraphSecurityEdiscoverySearch1[]>: Returns a list of eDiscoverySearch objects associated with this case.
   - `[ContentQuery <String>]`:
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.